sabu36/github-tutorial-branching-merging/README.md

 ![creating a new file](/screenshots/new-file.jpg) -> `fruits.txt` with text `apple`

-If you are working on someone else's repository, *Fork* it.
+(If you are working on someone else's repository, you need to *Fork* it here.)

 ### 2. Copying over the repository to your computer